As an Amazon Associate we earn from qualifying purchases.

 Also, when picking steaks you generally want thicker cuts.
 A thicker cut means more middle.
 I like my sous vide steaks between 1.5 and 2.5 inches tall.
 If you don’t see any thick cuts, ask the butcher behind the counter, and most stores will custom cut one for you at no charge (our sous vide steak was custom cut).

 That said, a sous vide is actually really perfect for thin cuts too since there is no chance of overcooking.

 What is a Sous Vide?

-The beauty of the sous vide cooking process is that your food will never exceed the temperature of the water you put it in.
+The beauty of the sous vide process is that your food will never exceed the temperature of the water you put it in.
 That said, it is basically impossible to overcook your food.